nervosnetwork/rfcs/rfcs/0029-allow-script-multiple-matches-on-identical-code/0029-allow-script-multiple-matches-on-identical-code.md

       hash_type: Data
 ```

-Multiple matches of type hash which all resolve to the same code.
-This transaction is invalid using the old rule but valid using the new rule.
+**Multiple matches of type hash that all resolved to the same code**

+The transaction is invalid under the old rule, but valid under the new rule.

 ```
 #  hash(Cell B.data) equals to hash(Cell A.data)